 Because of the nature of two-factor authentication, occasionally one-time-use passwords need to be created for software such as email clients, making it easy to revoke access to devices at a later date should you need to do so.
 Two-factor authentication offers protection even when someone knows your password, though you should still choose strong passwords and always be mindful of social engineering attacks.

 Your Google account is your email.
 It’s quite possibly connected to your Android device or iPhone, syncing your Calendars and Contacts, keeping track of your location history, your Google Now data and your personal information in the form of spreadsheets and other Google docs.
 You simply can’t afford to lose access to this one.

 While logged in head to your Google account settings, enter your password and you’ll see the page for enabling what Google refers to as “2-step verification” as well as a dashboard for handling application-specific passwords.
 Google offers codes via SMS or the Google Authenticator app, allows for the adding of backup phone numbers and even downloading of offline codes.

 These will allow you to recover your account should you lose access to your smartphone.

-Facebook is a double-whammy in that accounts are often poorly protected with weak passwords, are often highly in-demand among “hackers” and – judging by the number of questions we get at MakeUseOf Answers – can be notoriously difficult to recover once someone’s broken in.
+Facebook is a double-whammy in that accounts are often poorly protected with weak passwords, are often highly in-demand among “hackers” and can be notoriously difficult to recover once someone’s broken in.
 Facebook uses a mess of email, friend verification, and photo identification to help re-connect users with their accounts, but really you could just try not losing access in the first place.